 Data preparation involves sorting, cleaning and consolidating data into one store for analysis.
 The process for doing this generally involves correcting errors, filling in incomplete data, and uniting data from multiple source locations.
 Data preparation is a pre-processing step that allows for the transformation of data before analysis to ensure quality and consistency, providing enterprises with maximum potential for business intelligence.
 Given the growing volumes and velocity of big data, data integration acts as a significant barrier to the overall data preparation scheme.
 From a tactical perspective, generating data quality too remains a challenge.

 Here are three high-value best practices to help your organization fine-tune its data preparation techniques:

 Understand your data types and formats

 Data comes in an infinite number of shapes and sizes these days, so facing what seems to be an overwhelming amount of data is the new norm.
-Data that comes from disparate sources must first be analyzed before data prep can be done so that the data analyst can ensure the data can be read.
-This is especially important when working with unstructured data sources.
+Data that comes from disparate sources must first be analyzed before data preparation can be done.
+This is so the data worker can ensure the data can be read, an especially important factor when working with unstructured data sources.

 Include your outliers

 Outliers are data files that don’t match up with the majority of the data.
 These can throw data models out of whack if not dealt with properly.
 When running reports, an outlier can mean the difference between generating insight and nothing at all.
 Most data analysts simply delete these files.
 However, we recommend utilizing them in a more wide-angle methodology.
 Running analysis on data twice can yield more actionable results, once with the outliers included and once without them.
 Once data preparation is complete, this allows you to evaluate which analysis moved the needle.